Annie-McElroy/horiseon-accesibility-refactor/README.md

 ## Description

-Horiseon webpage has been updated to now be more accessible to clients by adding in semantic HTML elements and structuring the headers and elements in a logical order, adding alternative text to all images, and gave the site a unique name.
+This refactor project is to update the Horiseon webpage to now be more accessible to clients by adding in semantic HTML elements, structuring the headers and elements in a logical order, adding alternative text to all images, and updating the title of the site to a unique name.

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:
+### Task Completed
+ - HTML elements updated to be semantic
+ - Redundant CSS classes were compressed and consolidated

-- What was your motivation?
+ - Alternative text was added to all images
-    To update the website to be more accessible to client.
-    Refractor of this page to update to be more accessible to clients.
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-    Older code of site did not have semantic HTML elements.
-- What problem does it solve?
-    Adds semantic coding
-- What did you learn?

-## Installation

-N/A
+ - Headers and Elements were updated to be in sequential and logical order
+ - Updated with a unique title

 ## Usage

-Provide instructions and examples for use.
-Include screenshots as needed.

-To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
-Then, using the relative filepath, add it to your README using the following syntax:
+Access the website here: [link here]

     ```md
     ![alt text](assets/images/screenshot.png)